catalyst-cloud/catalystcloud-docs/source/kubernetes/clusters.rst

   release that will make this possible using a converged configuration file.

-If you run ``eval $(openstack coe cluster config <cluster-name>)`` within a directory that alre$ ady contains the configuration for a cluster it will fail.
+If you run ``eval $(openstack coe cluster config <cluster-name>)`` within a directory that already contains the configuration for a cluster it will fail.
 If this is intentional, as in the case of upgrading a cluster that has been rebuilt, then this is possible by adding the ``--force`` flag, like this.